CDCgov/cdc-open-viz/README.md

 ### Setup

 1. Start by cloning this repo and running `npm install` at the root.
+Also run `npm i -g lerna` so you will have global access to lerna commands.
 2. Run `lerna bootstrap` and Lerna will initialize all the packages for you.
- * Lerna should have been installed at the package level, but if it tells you command is not found try installing Lerna globally with `npm i -g lerna`.
 3. Run `lerna run --scope @cdc/package_name start`, replacing the package_name with the package's namespace (ex: `@cdc/map`).
  * This tells Lerna to run the `start` script that is defined for that package and should open a window in your browser displaying the module.